List of works similar to the 2020 Utah monolith: United Kingdom

 On December 6, 2020, a reflective monolith was found on Compton Beach on the Isle of Wight.
 This monolith, unlike other installations, was not made of metal, but rather from a wooden plinth covered in mirrored plastic.
 Two days later on December 8, it was claimed by local designer Tom Dunford.
 The monolith sold for £810 via online auction with 53 bids, with the proceeds going to charity.

 On December 9, 2020, a similar monolith was discovered on the peak of Glastonbury Tor, outside the town of Glastonbury, Somerset.
 This monolith had the words "Not Banksy" printed across its face and a stylized caricature of a rat at its base.
 It was removed by the National Trust the same day.
 The same day, another monolith was spotted on top of a hill on Dartmoor near the village of Throwleigh.

 On December 11, 2020, three monoliths were spotted: in Croydon, southern Greater London, at a primary school in St Albans, Hertfordshire, and in Lerwick, Shetland.
 The Hertfordshire monolith disappeared again after one day, and was part of a writing experiment for the pupils according to Kevin Byrne, the premises manager of the school, in a phonecall with a Dutch investigator on December 21.

 On January 1, 2021, three new monoliths were sighted.
 One was positioned just outside of Salisbury, Wiltshire.
 When it was found by the ITV cameraman John Scammell, the words "Happy New Year" followed by an X symbol had been drawn onto the frost on the monolith, as well as a section of the frost that had been rubbed away to reveal the metallic material it was constructed from.
 Whether the message was written by the creator(s) of the monolith, or a visitor to it, is currently unconfirmed.
 On 3 January the Salisbury monolith was found to have been vandalized.
 It was damaged beyond repair and had to be removed from its position on the Laverstock Downs.
 The second monolith appeared in Sheldon, Birmingham, UK.
 The third monolith (appropriately for the Steel City, made of stainless steel) appeared on Parkwood Springs in Sheffield.
 The Sheffield monolith disappeared by the 3rd January, as mysteriously as it appeared.
 On January 24, 2021, a new monolith was found in the dunes on Hightown beach Merseyside.

+On March 12, 2024, a monolith was discovered on the hill Hay Bluff near Hay-on-Wye, in county Powys, Wales.
+It stands at roughly 3 meters tall, and was discovered by local builder Craig Muir.